YosysHQ-Docs/AppNote-109/docs/source/index.rst

 considered as languages of different purposes.

-The *SVA 3.1a* assertion specification was born as an integral part of the SystemVerilog specification language With the introduction of *SystemVerilog 3.1a* and its goals of including both hardware design and verification capabilities.
+The *SVA 3.1a* assertion specification was born as an integral part of the SystemVerilog specification language with the introduction of *SystemVerilog 3.1a* and its goals of including both hardware design and verification capabilities.